ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 ## Use UrBackup to preserve specific directories

 With [UrBackup](https://www.urbackup.org/) you can schedule backups of specific directories rather than whole systems, as you have done in the two previous chapters.
-But first you need to deploy an UrBackup server and install the corresponding UrBackup clients in the target systems which, in this case, will be your K3s node VMs.
+But first you need to deploy an UrBackup server and install the corresponding UrBackup clients in the target systems which, in this case, is going to be your K3s node VMs.

 The UrBackup server could be deployed in your K3s Kubernetes cluster (there is a Docker image available of the UrBackup server), but usually you should have the backup server on a completely different system for safety.
-Of course, for this guide there is only one physical system, so this chapter will teach you how to run a UrBackup server on a small Debian VM that will act as that external system.
+Of course, for this guide there is only one physical system, so this chapter teaches you how to run a UrBackup server on a small Debian VM acting as that external system.

 ## Setting up a new VM for the UrBackup server